 Recent continuous experience shall be defined as clinical nursing experience in an accredited hospital or clinic without a break in nursing experience which would reduce the level of practical nursing skills, in the opinion of the Employer.
-Nurses hired with continuous recent experience as a Licensed Practical Nurse (LPN) at a Franciscan Health System hospital shall have such experience credited at a rate of one (1) year for each two (2) years of LPN experience for purposes of the wage schedule.
+Nurses hired with continuous recent experience as a Licensed Practical Nurse (LPN) shall have such experience credited at a rate of one (1) year for each one (1) year of LPN experience for purposes of the wage schedule.